Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Prognosis

-Incidence
+Incidence and variants

-According to most studies, the global incidence of classic forms range from about 1:14,000 to 1:18,000 births, based on newborn screening programs and national case registries, but this situation is more common in small genetically isolated populations with small gene pools.
-The incidence of nonclassical forms is 1:200 to 1:1000 based on various estimates, and is also higher in groups people with a high rate of marriage between relatives, up to 1:50.
+According to most studies, the global incidence of classical forms ranges from about 1:14,000 to 1:18,000 births, based on newborn screening programs and national case registries, but this situation is more common in small genetically isolated populations with small gene pools.
+10% of patients with classical forms of CAH have CAH-X syndrome, which is marked by the presence of CAH features along with features indicative of hypermobility-type Ehlers-Danlos syndrome.
+This condition results from a contiguous gene deletion that impacts both CYP21A2 and TNXB genes.

+The incidence of nonclassical forms of CAH is 1:200 to 1:1000 based on various estimates, and is also higher in groups of people with a high rate of marriage between relatives, up to 1:50.
+Nonclassic CAH may be identified incidentally during the assessment of oligomenorrhea, amenorrhea, and infertility in females.
+However, a significant proportion, approximately 90%, of women with nonclassic CAH remain undiagnosed.
+As for men with nonclassic CAH, their asymptomatic nature commonly leads to underdiagnosis.